Tesla Energy, in brief.

 Page one is free.
 The next six go deeper: what it is, how the money works (with sourced data charts), the bull and bear cases, what to watch, and the bottom line.

-- 3Higher margin than the car businessHow the money works
+- 3Richer leftover than the car businessHow the money works

-- 7From rounding error to real segmentThe bottom line
+- 7From a rounding error to a real segmentThe bottom line

 All seven briefs for $79, a saving of $40 versus $17 each.